Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV

-\textbf{Centralized Training with Decentralized Execution (CTDE) Structure.} The second scheme is centralized training with decentralized execution, in which agents share information during training but act independently during execution.
-In CTDE, the two agents learn to cooperate with each other to achieve the desired quadrotor motion by jointly optimizing their actions through a centralized critic network.
-The centralized critic network takes the observations and actions of both agents as input, i.e., $(o_1, a_1, o_2, a_2)$, and outputs an action-value function that represents the expected return of the two agents.
-Each agent then updates its individual policy using the action-value function and then makes its own decisions about how to control the quadrotor based on its own goals.
-Here, CTDE shares the same structure of observations, $(o_1, o_2)$, actions, $(a_1, a_2)$, reward functions, $(r_1, r_2)$, and network architectures as DTDE above.
+where $e_{b_3} \in (0, \pi]$ is the error between $b_{3_d}$ and third body-fixed axis $b_{3}$ for stabilization. \\ \textbf{CTDE Structure.} In the second strategy, the two agents exchange experience during training but act independently during execution.
+They cooperate with each other to achieve the desired quadrotor motion by jointly optimizing their actions through \textit{centralized critic networks}.
+Each agent's centralized critic network takes both agents' observations and actions, $(o_1, a_1, o_2, a_2)$, as input, and outputs each action-value function representing the expected return of the two agents.
+Each agent then updates its policy using its action-value function and makes independent decisions.
+Note that CTDE and DTDE share the same observations $(o_1, o_2)$, actions $(a_1, a_2)$, rewards $(r_1, r_2)$, and network architectures.